Budapest Gambit: History

 The first use of the opening against a world-class player was at Berlin in April 1918, a double round-robin tournament with four players: Akiba Rubinstein, Carl Schlechter, Jacques Mieses and Milan Vidmar.
-Vidmar had to play Black in the first round against Rubinstein, then ranked the fourth best player in the world with a very style.
+Vidmar had to play Black in the first round against Rubinstein, a top-level player with a very style.
 At a loss for what to play, he sought advice from his friend Abonyi, who showed him the Budapest Gambit and the main ideas the Hungarian players had found.
-Vidmar followed Abonyi's advice and beat Rubinstein convincingly in just 24 moves. this victory so heartened Vidmar that he went on to win the tournament, while Rubinstein was so demoralised by this defeat that he lost another game against Mieses and drew a third one against Schlechter in the same opening.
+Vidmar followed Abonyi's advice and beat Rubinstein convincingly in just 24 moves.
+This victory so heartened Vidmar that he went on to win the tournament, while Rubinstein was so demoralised by this defeat that he lost another game against Mieses and drew a third one against Schlechter in the same opening.

 After this tournament, the gambit finally began to be taken seriously.
-Top players like Savielly Tartakower and Siegbert Tarrasch started to play it.
+Top players like Richard Réti, Rudolf Spielmann and Savielly Tartakower played it in the 1920s.
 Schlechter published in 1918 the monograph Die budapester Verteidigung des Damengambits, which can be considered the first book on this opening.
-The gambit reached its peak of popularity (around five Budapest Gambits for every thousand games played) around 1920, so much so that many White players adopted the move-order 1.d4 Nf6 2.Nf3 to avoid it.
+The gambit reached its peak of popularity around this time, so much so that many White players adopted the move order 1.d4 Nf6 2.Nf3 to avoid it.

 The leading exponents of 1.d4 started to look for reliable antidotes.
 Alexander Alekhine showed how White could get a strong attack with 4.e4 in his games against Ilya Rabinovich (Baden-Baden 1925) and Adolf Seitz (Hastings 1925–26).
 But a few weeks later a on the Budapest Gambit was held, in Budapest, and the result was 14½–21½ in Black's favour.
 Another tournament in Semmering the same year saw Alekhine losing to Karl Gilg in his pet line with White against the gambit, so that the e4-line had a mixed reputation.
 Meanwhile, more positional plans were also developed for White.
 Rubinstein showed how White could get a small positional advantage with 4.Bf4 Nc6 5.Nf3 Bb4+ 6.Nbd2, an assessment still valid today.
 The possibility 6.Nc3 was also considered attractive, as structural weaknesses were not valued as much as a material advantage of one pawn in those days.
-By the end of the 1920s, despite the invention of the highly original Fajarowicz variation 3...Ne4 in 1928, the Budapest Gambit was considered theoretically dubious.
+By the end of the 1920s, despite the invention of the highly original Fajarowicz Variation 3...Ne4 in 1928, the Budapest Gambit was considered theoretically dubious.